sy2002/QNICE-FPGA/doc/README.md

 ### Details on the "Switch Register" that controls STDIN/STDOUT

-The initial Nexys 4 DDR version of QNICE-FPGA sports 16 switches, which are directly linked with the "Switch Register" `0xFF12` (see also `IO$SWITCH_REG` in the file `dist_kit/sysdef.asm`).
+The initial Nexys 4 DDR version of QNICE-FPGA supports 16 switches that are directly linked with the "Switch Register" `0xFF00` (see also `IO$SWITCH_REG` in the file `dist_kit/sysdef.asm`).
 The rightmost switch is Bit #0.